ivorytowerkq/pydot-draw-CNN/README.md

-# pydot-draw-CNN
+# matplotlib and pydot-draw-CNN
-pydot draw CNN
+matplotlib and pydot draw CNN